yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ### Task 1: Create a virtual machine to validate connectivity

-1. Create a new virtual machine in the OnPremVnet virtual network.
+1. Create a new virtual machine in the OnPremVNet virtual network.
 In the Azure portal, select **+ Create a resource** and select **Virtual machine**.

 2. On the **Create a virtual machine** blade, on the **Basics** tab, enter the following information, and select **Next : Disks >**: